Drift to Low Performance

 The trap has two Balancing-Feedback-Loops operating simultaneously:

-• Loop 1 (corrective): Perceived gap between goal and performance → corrective action → performance improves toward goal
+• Loop 1 (corrective): Perceived gap between goal and performance → corrective action → performance improves

-• Loop 2 (erosive): Perceived gap between goal and performance → goal is lowered → gap closes without any improvement in actual performance
+• Loop 2 (erosive): Perceived gap between goal and performance → goal is lowered → gap closes without any improvement

 Why Goals Drift Downward

-• Closing a performance gap through effort is hard and uncertain
+• Closing a performance gap through effort is hard and uncertain; lowering the goal closes the gap immediately

-• Kahneman and Tversky’s (1979) prospect theory shows that humans adjust reference points to minimise the psychological experience of falling short
+• Kahneman and Tversky’s (1979) prospect theory shows humans adjust reference points to minimise the psychological experience of falling short

-The “Boiling Frog” Quality
+The Self-Concealing Quality

 The trap is insidious because it is slow and continuous: